Art Deco wall art can be found when wandering through the streets of Melbourne.

-On the 6th floor of the Myer Emporium store in Bourke Street Melbourne, Australia we find the amazing art deco murals painted by Napier Waller.
+On the 6th floor of the Myer Emporium store in Bourke Street Melbourne, Australia you will find the amazing art deco murals painted by Napier Waller.

-However he managed to learn to paint with his left arm and went on to become Melbourne’s major mural artist.
+However he managed to learn to paint with his left arm and then proceeded to become Melbourne’s major mural artist.

 His Myer murals depict women in all manner of fields.

-throughout history including the art deco fashion era, have been artfully displayed along with sea and land transport vehicles throughout history.
+These artworks have been artfully displayed on the Myer Mural walls, along with sea and land transport vehicles found throughout history.

 Napier Waller's work is also featured on the outside of Melbourne's Newspaper House.